WigglyDon/randomize-ten-thousand/README.md

 My solution was implemented via TDD (Test Driven Development) and can be verified through either setting up this repository locally, or by running the code in `main.js` on its own.

+### Running the Code

+1. **Node:**
+   - If Node is installed on your system, run the following command within the repository:
+     ```
+     node main.js
+     ```
-a) Running via `node`: If node is installed on your system, simply type `node main.js` within the repository that contains the file and the console will print an array converted from the set.
+   - This will print an array converted from the set.

-b) If you want to run the tests locally, you will need to clone this repository and install dependencies.
+2. **Testing:**

-1. Clone using preferred method `git clone <remote url>`
+   - Clone the repository: `git clone <remote url>`
-2. Install dependencies via NPM `npm i`
+   - Install dependencies: `npm i`
-3. Run the jest test runner using `npm test`
+   - Run Jest test runner: `npm test`

-This will print the results of the `main.test.js` to the console.
+   - This will print the results of the `main.test.js` to the console.

-4. (optional) Similarly, method A will also work at this point to compare.

-# Additional Reading!
+### Additional Reading

-There are two notable things I'd like to point out about how I've done this that are worth consideration.

-The first thing is the use of CommonJS syntax as opposed to a more modern ECMAScript.
-The only reason I chose to use this syntax is because I think that it is easier to set up and run the code on a wider variety of local configurations, and because I am intending to share this with potential employers, I would ideally like it to be easy for them to verify this on their own.

-The second thing I would like to point out is the usage of a [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) instead of simply using an array, and also why I am converting the `Set` to an array when calling it in `main.js`.

-A `Set` is a data set in Javascript which unlike an array, will only hold unique values.
-I found this more appropriate for the main method `generateRandomSet` because it ensures that there are no duplicates added into the result by mistake.

-The reason why the `Array.from()` method is being called on `generateRandomSet()` is to console log a more readable result when individually running the `main.js` file using `node main.js`.
-Without doing this, the terminal will not concatenate the result, printing each number of the `Set` on a new line and flood the console.
+Two notable things about the implementation:

+1. **CommonJS Syntax:**
+   - I used CommonJS syntax for ease of setup and compatibility across local configurations.

+2. **Use of Set:**
+   - I opted for a `Set` instead of an array in `generateRandomSet` to ensure unique values.
+The conversion to an array in `main.js` is for better console output readability.